captivationsoftware/react-sticky/README.md

 ```

-When the "stickiness" becomes activated, the following css style rules are applied to the Sticky element:
+When the "stickiness" becomes activated, the following inline style rules are applied to the Sticky element:

 ```css
   position: fixed;